jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 You saw how easy it is to create a Java web app on Bluemix and run that app.
 With a few clicks, you created a Git repo, loaded it with the sample code, and automatically deployed the app.
 You changed code and pushed it by using the Git command line.
 You then did the same thing entirely in your browser by using the Bluemix DevOps Services Web IDE.
 You configured automatic building and deployment, checked the status of the app deployment, and ran the app to verify your changes.

-Hopefully, you learned how to get started with Bluemix and Bluemix DevOps Services by using Java.
+You learned how to get started with Bluemix and Bluemix DevOps Services by using Java.
 Lots of details were minimized, but you can find out more from the documentation links at the beginning of the tutorial.

 To learn more about configuring Eclipse or other desktop clients to work with your Git repository, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][26].